nicm42/100-days-of-code-v2/log4.md

 **Day 67: 29th September 2021**
 I finished off the carousel, which involved going into Views and putting an HTML tag around the title, so then I could absolutely position it.
 I then did the nav, which was pretty simple, and added a favicon.
 And the realised that some of the text on the carousel isn't visible against some of the images, so I'll have to darken them tomorrow.

+**Day 68: 30th September 2021**
+Very nearly finished off the Drupal site!
+Just a couple of small things to look at (at least I think they're small) and sort out the readme and it's done.
+Since I'm not putting it online, it will need a lot of screenshots.